 Baking soda, also known as sodium bicarbonate, is a home remedy for itchy skin — rashes, poison ivy, or bug bites.
 Add a little water and create a paste to apply to the affected area.

 Rashes can also occur due to other diseases affecting different body parts, and show up as irritation or inflammation.
 Sometimes a rash is due to a problem that affects the skin itself, such as an allergic reaction to medication or food.
 In such cases, the underlying problem has to be solved.

 - A recurrent or persistent rash may indicate that your child suffers from a severe skin condition such as psoriasis, eczema, or even dermatitis.
 You can check out many steroids, creams, triamcinolone, clobetasol, and hydrocortisone that promise some relief to the skin rash if you are unclear about its cause.

 - Place a damp cloth over your child's rash so that the skin does not break out and to reduce swelling.
 If you find that none of the home medicines seems to help your child, seek medical attention immediately if the rash gets worse.

 - Talk to your paediatrician about using a cream for babies and toddlers, in case of eczema or diaper rashes.

 - Although most rashes are not life-threatening, they can be a symptom of something more serious.
 Sunburns are also a kind of irritating dermatitis, as they can continue to itch even after healing.

 - Remember, you can treat mild forms of rashes with over-the-counter medications, lotions, and home remedies.
 You can use topical ointment or cream that reduces inflammation and irritation.
 Sometimes the cause of your rash could be your soap or detergent; consider changing them.

-- If none of those mentioned above treatments help your skin heal, visit your general practitioner, they would assess your rash, and, based on its severity, give you a suitable treatment.
+- If none of those mentioned above treatments helps your skin heal, visits your general practitioner, they would assess your rash, and, based on its severity, give you a suitable treatment.